DavidOstberg/test1/README.md

-# test1 of demo 3
+# test1 of demo 3, seems to work fine